Victor Bumbalo: Career

 The success of his NYPD Blue episode led to a staff writing position on American Gothic.
-Since then he has written several movies of the week and a number of episodes for network television series.
+Since then, he has written several movies of the week and a number of episodes for network television series.
 In addition, Bumbalo wrote for HBO's animated series Spawn.

 Questa opened at the Court Theatre in Los Angeles.
 The play was produced by David Milch and starred Wendie Malick, Dan Lauria, and Dorian Harewood.
-It was a 2007 finalist for the Lambda Literary Award.
-Margo Jefferson, Pulitzer Prize–winning critic said of the play "it is a wonder ... the talents of Victor Bumbalo—the comic charm, the moral courage, the range of characters—are in perfect accord.
+It was a 2007 finalist for the Lambda Literary Awards.
+Margo Jefferson, Pulitzer Prize–winning critic, said of the play "it is a wonder ... the talents of Victor Bumbalo—the comic charm, the moral courage, the range of characters—are in perfect accord.

 Bumbalo has served on the playwriting committee for the Massachusetts State Arts Council.
 Most of Bumbalo's plays are published.
 Show, Tell, Kitchen Duty, and After Eleven appear in various anthologies.
 Show can also be found in Applause's collection of Best American Short Plays.
-Adam And The Experts, Niagara Falls, What Are Tuesdays Like?, and Questa are published by Broadway Play Publishing Inc.
+Adam and the Experts, Niagara Falls, What Are Tuesdays Like?, and Questa are published by Broadway Play Publishing Inc.

 Most recently he wrote and directed a short film, Two Boys.
 It has appeared in many festivals throughout the United States and won the Jury Award for Best Drama at the Beverly Hills Shorts Festival (2011) and Best Director at the ITN Distribution Film Festival (2012).

-Outside of his theatre work, Bumbalo also appeared in an ad campaign for "Orgy of the Living Dead," a theatrical reissue package created by Europix International in the early 70s combining the films Kill, Baby, Kill, The Murder Clinic, and Malenka under new titles and in abbreviated edits.
+Outside of his theatre work, Bumbalo also appeared in an ad campaign for Orgy of the Living Dead, a theatrical reissue package created by Europix International in the early 70s combining the films Kill, Baby, Kill, The Murder Clinic, and Malenka under new titles and in abbreviated edits.
 Bumbalo appeared in the trailer and promotional ads as "John Austin Frazier", a man who was driven to insanity as a result of viewing the triple feature of "Living Dead" films.
 The campaign was created by his friend and future writer/director Alan Ormsby.